unfoldingWord/uw-content-validation/src/demos/book-package-check/README.md

   extractLength='20' // Default is 15
   maximumSimilarMessages='5' // Default is 3 (0 means don't suppress)
   //ignorePriorityNumberList='[]'
-  ignoreDisabledNoticesFlag='false' // Show known non-issues: 'true' or 'false' />
+  //sortBy='ByRepo' // Default is 'ByPriority'; also have 'ByRepo' and 'AsFound' ignoreDisabledNoticesFlag='false' // Show known non-issues: 'true' or 'false' />
 ```